 These are the places where you can legally bet on sports in Pennsylvania (and their associated casino licensee):

-Located near Philadelphia, SugarHouse is the sister casino to Rivers.
-Sports betting at the casino began on Dec.
-15, 2018, and has been a runaway success.
-The SugarHouse Sportsbook app was the first to launch in the PA market.
+SugarHouse is located near Philadelphia and serves as the sister casino to Rivers.
+Sports betting began on property in December 2018, and the SugarHouse Sportsbook app was the first to launch in the PA market in May 2019.

 Parent company Rush Street Gaming created the software on its own via an in-house team of developers.
 While the platform comes from Rush Street Interactive, the group uses Kambi to manage its sports betting risk.